 During the execution of a PHP application, it can generate a wide range of warnings and errors.
 For developers seeking to troubleshoot a misbehaving application, being able to check these errors is critical.
 Developers, on the other hand, frequently encounter difficulties when attempting to display errors from their PHP applications.
 Instead, their applications simply stop working.

 First and foremost, you should be aware that with PHP, some errors prevent the script from being executed.
 Some errors, on the other hand, just display error messages with a warning.
 Then you'll learn how to use PHP to show or hide all error reporting.

 In PHP, there are four types of errors:

-- Notice Error – When attempting to access an undefined variable in a PHP script, an error occurs.
-The execution of the PHP script is not halted by the notice error.
+- Notice Error – When attempting to access an undefined index in a PHP code, an error occurs.
+The execution of the PHP code is not halted by the notice error.
 It just alerts you to the fact that there is an issue.

-- Fatal Error – When undefined functions and classes are called in a PHP script, a fatal error occurs.
-The PHP script is stopped and an error message is displayed when a fatal error occurs.
+- Fatal Error – When undefined functions and classes are called in a PHP code, a fatal error occurs.
+The PHP code is stopped and an error message is displayed when a fatal error occurs.

 You've come to the right place if you're having troubles with your PHP web application and need to see all of the errors and warnings.
 We'll go through all of the different ways to activate PHP errors and warnings in this tutorial.

 - To Show All PHP Errors